Recently, a meeting with a prospective client led to an interesting conversion about the value of a web design and a website.

 - Example: 12 new customers / 450 website leads = 2.67% Lead-to-Sales Conversion Rate

-Now you can talk to your sales team about improving the rate they close those internet leads you're working so hard to generate.
+Now you can talk to your sales team about improving the rate they close those website leads you're working so hard to generate.
+Here are a few helpful articles that may help.

-Now that we know the true value of a customer, we can determine whether or not we're getting a good return on our investment in inbound marketing.
+Now that we know the true value of a customer (LTV), we can determine whether or not we're getting a good return on our investment in inbound marketing.
 For this example, let's assume your total Inbound Marketing monthly spend is $7,500, or $90,000 per year.

 - Inbound Marketing ROI = New Customer Revenue / Inbound Marketing Spend